SB 534: Pretrial Release

 Pretrial Release; Authorizing each county to establish a supervised bond program with the concurrence of the chief judge of the judicial circuit, the county’s chief correctional officer, the state attorney, and the public defender; authorizing the chief judge of each circuit, with the concurrence of the county’s chief correctional officer, the state attorney, and the public defender, to enter an administrative order for the use of a risk assessment instrument in pretrial release determinations; providing that a court retains sole discretion to determine the appropriateness of pretrial release and any necessary pretrial release conditions, etc.

-Last Action: 3/11/2019 Senate - Now in Appropriations Subcommittee on Criminal and Civil Justice
+Last Action: 5/3/2019 Senate - Died in Appropriations Subcommittee on Criminal and Civil Justice

 Bill Text: Web Page | PDF